Tobacco Dependence Treatment

 - Reduce the chance of your cancer coming back.

 - Improve the lives of your loved ones by eliminating their exposure to second-hand smoke.

-- Reduces your chance of getting diabetes, or if you have it, stopping improves control of your blood sugar
+- Reduce your chance of getting diabetes, or if you have it, stopping improves control of your blood sugar.

 - Smokefree.gov provides free, accurate, evidence-based information and professional assistance to help support the immediate and long-term needs of people trying to quit smoking.